 Peel, stone and cut the mango into small cubes and set aside for later.

 Mix plain flour, baking powder, caster sugar and a pinch of salt in a bowl.
 Crack in an egg, melted (and cooled) butter and milk, and whisk to a smooth thick batter.
 Don’t let the batter sit – to maximise the lift from baking powder, the batter must be used immediately.

-Heat a tbsp of oil in a large, non-stick frying pan over medium heat.
-Spoon a large tbsp of batter per pancake leaving space in between because the pancakes will spread as they cook.
+Heat a tablespoon of oil in a large, non-stick frying pan over medium heat.
+Spoon a large tablespoon of batter per pancake leaving space in between because the pancakes will spread as they cook.
 Cook the pancakes on one side for about 1-2 mins then flip them over and cook for a further minute.
 Repeat with the rest of the batter.